verona100/rhythm/README.md

 * Uses few and controlled helper classes.
 * Uses 'is-' and 'has-' prefixes for helper classes.
 * Implements variables.
-* Uses JavaScript to some functions.
+* Uses JavaScript to some functionalities.
 * Partially caters to Assistive Technology.
 * Implements vertical rhythm.
 * Uses fluid measurements for lengths except for vertical rhythm.